mayracu/reading-notes/code201/201class4.md

 ### What is the difference between a parameter and an argument?

 Function parameters are the names listed in the function declaration, whereas function arguments are the real values passed to and received by the function.

+## Two Benefits to pair programming

+- Pair programming can help me learn from my fellow colleagues and they can learn from me different ways of doing code to get to the same solution.
+- Pair programming can also be useful for collaboration and solve complex problems that require the integration of different skill sets.

 ## Things I want to know more about